What is important to know about the Point-Spread Function?

 Point-Spread Function

-The beam width [m] is the width of the global maximum at a level of -3 dB beneath its peak value.
+The beam width, given in meters, is the width of the global maximum at a level of -3 dB beneath its peak value.
 Based on this notion, it is possible to quantify the minimal distance of neighbouring sources which is needed for the beamformer to be able to distinguish them.

-The dynamic [dB] characterizes the gap between the sound pressure of the main lobe and the sound pressure of the loudest side lobe.
+The dynamic, expressed in dB, characterizes the gap between the sound pressure of the main lobe and the sound pressure of the loudest side lobe.
 Knowledge about the dynamic is the key for identifying sources that are caused by undersampling: If an acoustic photo is displayed with a contrast which is equal or higher than the dynamic of a PSF, it is not possible to distinguish between real sources and side lobes.

 Further Reading